technoon-org/technoon.org/lesson_3/tutorial.md

 ```

 **IMPORANT:** `git reset` is a dangerous command because it can delete
 both commits and uncommitted changes.
-We'll learn more about how to
+We'll learn more about it in the
-use it responsibly in the next lesson.
+next lesson.

 Now let's add a commit directly to the `main` branch, as if someone
 else had merged in some changes while we were still working on